thestennettreport/TheStennettReport.github.io/project_2025/detailed_breakdown.md

 ---
 layout: page
-title: Project 2025 - Mandate for Leadership
+title: Project 2025 - A Conservative Blueprint for Disaster
 ---

 ### 1. OVERVIEW